Login to Complete an Entry or to Access Judging Panel

 - Photographer Release Form

 Winning entries will be selected by a panel of experts.
 Awards are to be made for Gold, Silver and Bronze winners in each of the 22 award categories.
 Judges may elect to award fewer than four awards in a category.
 They may also make special merit awards.
 The decisions of the judges are final.

-Winning entries will be featured in the September 2017 issue of QR.
+Winning entries will be featured in the September 2022 issue of QR.
 Gold award winners in the kitchen and bath categories may also be featured in Kitchen & Bath Design News (a sister publication of QR).
 All award winners will be recognized with a plaque and a news release, and featured on the QR website (QualifiedRemodeler.com).
-Awards will be presented at a special reception Oct.
-25 in Nashville, the evening before the Remodeling Show.
+Awards will be presented at a special reception the evening before the Remodeling Show (date and location to be determined).
 All entries are also evaluated for possible use in QR editorial features.

 Entries will be judged upon all of the following factors:

 - Handling of Unusual Situations

 Entering an outstanding project is the most important part of winning a QR Master Design Award, but so is presenting that project in its best light.
 Here are some suggestions to help you make sure your entry meets competition requirements and improves your chances of winning:

 Make sure you have completed all sections, provided photos and floor/site plans, and that you and the photographer have submitted the release forms.
 Important: Do not put your name or company name on photos, plans or project descriptions to ensure the judges remain impartial when judging entries.
 Double-check the entry has been entered under the proper competition category.
 Each entry must have its own entry sheet even if you are submitting the same project in multiple categories.
 Any entry missing any information will immediately be disqualified.